 In a large sauté pan, heat the butter or oil and fry the sprouts until tender and slightly browning.

-Add the chestnuts, salt and pepper and stir fry for another minute or two.
+Add the chestnuts, salt and pepper and stir fry until cooked through and starting to get brown.